yongman/tidis/README.md

 # Tidis

-Tidis is a Distributed NoSQL database, providing a redis-protocol api(string,list,hash,set,sorted-set), written in Go.
+Tidis is a Distributed NoSQL database, providing a redis-protocol API (string,list,hash,set,sorted-set), written in Go.

-Tidis is like [TiDB](https://github.com/pingcap/tidb) layer, providing protocol transform and data structure compute, powered by [tikv](https://github.com/pingcap/tikv) backend distributed storage which use raft for data replication and 2PC for distributed transaction.
+Tidis is like [TiDB](https://github.com/pingcap/tidb) layer, providing protocol transform and data structure compute, powered by [TiKV](https://github.com/pingcap/tikv) backend distributed storage which use Raft for data replication and 2PC for distributed transaction.

 ## Features

 * Redis protocol compatible
-* Linear scale out ability
+* Linear scale-out ability
 * Storage and computation separation
-* Data sefety, no data-loss, raft replication
+* Data safety, no data loss, Raft replication
 * Transaction support

 This repo is `WIP` now and has lots of work to do, and for test only.